Kryha/bigchaindb-stress-test/README.md

 listen.js is a simple counter for the time delta between the first and the last transaction

 mongo.js is an experimental test for measuring the time delta using the bgb transaction collection.
 It uses the change streams api which has been implemented on MongoDB 3.6.
-It does not run on a standalone databse.
+It does not run on a standalone databse, so you need to convert to a replica set.
 Short version:

 ```
 sudo stop mongodb service